onekey-sec/ubi_reader/README.md

 ### Known Issues

-* Socket files will be ignored, you can changes modules/settings.py to have it created dummy files in their place.
+* Socket files will be ignored, you can change modules/settings.py to have it created dummy files in their place.

 * For NAND dumps and the like, this will not fix anything ECC would take care of, so some bad data may be extracted.